The –ITIS Problem

 How to Reduce Inflammatory Pain

-The reduction of inflammatory pain is usually done through the usual means of treatment, which have settled into being our usual response because of their proven effectiveness over time.
+The reduction of inflammation and pain in joints is usually done through the usual means of treatment, which have settled into being our usual response because of their proven effectiveness over time.

 - Rest is always important when a joint becomes inflamed.
 Continuing to demand much of it will tax it even more, which will only result in even more difficulty getting the pain to go away.
 Rest is required to allow the joint to fully heal – and in many cases, especially for overuse injuries, it’s the best response.
 Even a reduction of activity can go a long way, if for example it can’t be removed entirely due to work concerns.